Best hair regrowth shampoo

 Caffeine

-Not only does caffeine have potent antioxidant properties, but it also increases circulation when applied topically.
+Not only does caffeine have potent antioxidant properties, but the NIH says it also increases circulation when applied to the skin.
 This stimulates the follicles and brings extra nutrients to the roots, both of which can promote regrowth.

 How much can you expect to spend on a hair regrowth shampoo

-Hair regrowth shampoos utilize premium ingredients.
-As such, they do cost more than the average bottle you buy at your local drug store.
-You can expect to pay anywhere from $15-$100 for a regrowth shampoo that has the potential to be effective.
+Hair regrowth shampoos use premium ingredients, so they cost more than the average bottle you buy at a drugstore.
+Expect to pay anywhere from $15-$100 for a regrowth shampoo that has the potential to be effective.

 Hair regrowth shampoo FAQ

-Are there any ingredients I should avoid in shampoos if dealing with hair loss?
+Are there ingredients I should avoid in shampoos if dealing with hair loss?

-A. Alcohol can be harsh and drying on the skin and the hair shafts, which can lead to dandruff and breakage.
-It may also potentially damage follicles, which will lead to increased hair loss.
+A. Alcohol can be harsh and drying on the skin and hair shafts, which can lead to dandruff and breakage.
+It may also damage follicles, which will lead to increased hair loss.

-How do I know what is causing my hair loss?
+How do I know what’s causing my hair loss?

 A. If you are unsure what is causing your hair loss, the best way to find out is to see a doctor.
 Dermatologists are trained to diagnose the causes of hair loss and will be your best source of information on the steps you can take to stop and potentially reverse it.

-What is the best hair regrowth shampoo to buy?
+What’s the best hair regrowth shampoo to buy?

 Top hair regrowth shampoo

-Pura D’or Advanced Therapy Shampoo
+Pura D’Or Advanced Therapy Shampoo

 What you need to know: This sulfate-free shampoo is packed with a powerful blend of 17 botanicals that improve hair health and promote growth.